Accla/d4m/README.txt

     DBLS.m                 Function to retrieve a list of tables from a specified host.
     TEST/                  Test suite for Matlab code

-  lib/               location for all jars.
+  lib/            Location for all jars.
 See ExternalContrib for explanation of jar dependencies
     cloudbase-core-1.2.0.jar
     cloudbase-server-1.2.0.jar
     commons-collections-3.2.jar